The Shocking Truth About High Libido: Is It Hypersexuality?

 What is Hypersexuality?

-When most men think they have a “high libido,” what they’re actually experiencing might be hypersexuality.
-Hypersexuality is identified by the World Health Organization as Compulsive Sexual Behavior Disorder (CSBD).
-This disorder involves compulsive urges to engage in sexual activities such as masturbation, often without the desire or ability to engage sexually with a partner.
+Many men believe they have a “high libido,” but in reality, they may be experiencing hypersexuality.
+The World Health Organization classifies this as Compulsive Sexual Behavior Disorder (CSBD), which involves persistent urges to engage in sexual activities—like frequent masturbation—even when they lack interest in or connection with a partner.

 Testosterone and Hypersexuality: